carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 > # directives
 >  Add a `publishDir` directive to the nextflow script `process_publishDir_exercise.nf` that saves
->  index directory to the results folder .
+>  the index directory to the results folder .
 > > ~~~
 > >
 > > params.transcriptome = "$projectDir/data/yeast/transcriptome/Saccharomyces_cerevisiae.R64-1-1.cdna.all.fa.gz"